Central Meadow

 Over the past several years, the Friends of Greenview and Pioneer Nature Area have been restoring the meadow at Greenview.
 Annual controlled burns and other methods are being used to eradicate invasive species and woody shrubs.
 This combination of management techniques has reduced the decades-old populations of persistent woody invasive shrubs, and native wildflowers and grasses have begun to reclaim this open spaces.

-The Central Meadow is now a vibrant habitat featuring many native wildflowers such as Mountain mint, Ironweed, Black-eyed Susan, several types of goldenrod, aster, milkweed, and coneflower.
+The Central Meadow is now a vibrant habitat featuring many native wildflowers such as Mountain Mint, Ironweed, Black-eyed Susan, several types of goldenrod, aster, milkweed, and coneflower.
 These native forbs and grasses attract many types of birds and insects, including many species of butterflies and moths.

 Butterflies